YourMobileGeek/100DaysOfCode2019/README.md

 * Day 33
   > Banging my head because of one error, that is not even supposed to happen.
 Spent the whole day on it and i'm still clueless.
 Its a kind of error that is preventing my publishing of the skill.
 I hope i find it before going crazy, because without help, i might.*UPDATE*: after 12 hours of try, that bug is fixed.
 Now i have another one, the data i need in the DB is being written somewhere not in my DB.
 Need to figure out where and why.

+* Day 34
+  > 11 hrs today.
+I'm tired.
+One of skill i submitted before got rejected and that took a long time.
+Also, the persisting error that i wrote about earlier also took a long time, but eventually was fixed.
+The alexa developer community is still budding and not that big.
+Could just be my opinion because of the experiences with the JS community.
+Still, people are helpful.
+Also, if you are using [this](https://github.com/alexa/skill-sample-nodejs-trivia) repo as template, you should know that this is buggy and you need to fix it.
+A very helpful [pull request](https://github.com/alexa/skill-sample-nodejs-trivia/pull/41/files) (if it is not already merged at the time of your reading).
+Maybe i will push a repo helping alexa starters (if i remember to do so).